55 Sublime Small Bathroom Design Ideas: Best Remodeling Tips and Layouts

 Small bathroom layout

 If your master bathroom is really limited for space, why not try a pocket door?
 It leads on seamlessly from your bedroom without compromising for hinges.
 A corner sink also frees up more space for luxuries such as a statement tub to unwind in, even in a small bathroom.
-Your master bathroom should be super zen - make it cozy by allowing enough room for the essentials.
+Your master bathroom should be zen - make it cozy by allowing enough room for the essentials.

 Storage — when size doesn’t matter

 For storage that makes the most of the bathroom you have available, we have plenty of hacks for you.
 First, make sure every single item has its own dedicated space - from your towels right down to your bobby pins.
 Then, embrace the verticals!
 Storing items on walls frees up that essential floor space in a small bathroom.
-Get innovative by using little nooks and cubbies: mount a shelf above the door, store toilet rolls on top of the toilet in a sleek box or basket, and add extra pockets to the back of cabinet doors.
+Get innovative by using little nooks and cubbies: mount a shelf above the door, store toilet paper on top of the toilet in a sleek box or basket, and add extra pockets to the back of cabinet doors.
 Magnetic strips are handy for storing metallic items, and if you don’t have room for a closet, hang your towels and bathrobes on hooks.
-Hooks take up such a tiny amount of space and can add a decorative, vintage design to your bathroom walls.
+Hooks take up such a tiny amount of space and add a decorative, vintage design to your bathroom walls.

 Main features of the small bathroom

 Even if you have a small bathroom, there’s room for all the essentials.
-For example, choose a toilet design that comes in one piece rather than a separate cistern and bowl.
+For example, choose a toilet that comes in one piece rather than a separate cistern and bowl.
 Make use of corners, multipurpose items, and floating vanities.
 Below, we reveal how to accommodate a bathtub, shower, and sink into your bathroom without it feeling like a squeeze.

 Bathroom with tub